 Hokitika Gorge is a vivid milky blue pool surrounded by native forest

 Jump behind the wheel and make the 4.5-hour drive south to Hokitika today.
-Along the way, you could stop at Pancake Rocks, Monteith's Brewery, World of Wearable Art & Collectable Cars Museum, and Omaka Aviation Heritage Centre.
+Along the way, you could stop at Pancake Rocks, Monteith's Brewery, World of Wearable Art & Collectible Cars Museum, and Omaka Aviation Heritage Centre.
 Hokitika is a historic seaside town known for its greenstone or jade (pounamu).
-Here you'll experience the best of the west coast of New Zealand, where you can stroll a dramatic beach, choose between a wide range of walks, visit two serene lakes, and enjoy wild rivers, mountain views, and great cafés and galleries.
+Here, you'll experience the best of the west coast of New Zealand, where you can stroll a dramatic beach, choose between a wide range of walks, visit two serene lakes, and enjoy wild rivers, mountain views, and great cafés and galleries.

 Hokitika town is well known for its many arts and crafts, the most famous being Māori jade and bone carving.
 If you're a fan of the art form, spend your afternoon exploring the many shops and studios across town, seeking out a unique souvenir.
 If you prefer to be in nature, venture inland about nine miles (15 km) to Lake Kaniere, an idyllic spot for bush walks.